 Several members of the SCPD also represented the Academy at meetings of the Nobel Peace laureates in Rome in 2005 and at a high level meeting organized by the Middle Powers Initiative and hosted by the Government of Canada with representatives from 25 nations and many leading international NGOs held in Ottawa in September 2006.
 Shortly after the Ottawa meeting, North Korea detonated a nuclear weapons test, openly declaring itself a nuclear weapons power for the first time.
 This was followed by reports that Iran was also developing nuclear weapons.

 In October 2006 a “Workshop on Nuclear Disarmament” was organized at the UN in New York by the SCPD in collaboration with GSI and MSS.
-Walt, Bob, Lincoln Bloomfield, Harlan, John, Robert van Harten, Garry, and Ashok participated.
+Walter Anderson, Robert McNamara, Lincoln Bloomfield, Harlan Cleveland, Jonathan Granoff, Robert van Harten, Garry Jacobs, and Ashok Natarajan participated.

 WAAS also participated in another meeting of the Middle Powers Initiative in Vienna in March 2007 addressed by Hans Blix, the former head of IAEA and Chairman of the International Commission on Weapons of Mass Destruction, and other leading disarmament experts.

 A meeting on nuclear abolition was also organized by SEED-WAAS in Zagreb in April 2007.